williaz/TechRefresher/Core_Spring.md

 ### What embedded containers does Spring Boot support?
 - Tomcat, Jetty, Undertow

+### Can you control logging with Spring Boot?
+How?
+- logging.level.
+- logging.pattern.

+- By default, if you use the “Starters”, Logback is used for logging.
+- Console-output: By default, ERROR-level, WARN-level, and INFO-level messages are logged.
+  - ```$ java -jar myapp.jar --debug```
+  - You can also specify debug=true in your application.properties.
+- Coloer-coded Output: ```logging.pattern.console= %d{yyyy-MMM-dd HH:mm:ss.SSS} [%thread] %highlight(%-5level) %cyan(%logger{15}) - %msg %n```
+- File output: logging.file.path, logging.file.name
+- logging.level
+- define logging.group.xxxx

 ## Spring Boot Auto Configuration

 ### How does Spring Boot know what to configure?
 - detects dep available in classpath and then config bean using @Condtional
+- @Import config class, @ImportResource XML; @ComponentScan auto from boot app root package
+- Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.
+- define **exclusions** both at the annotation level and by using the property.
+  - ```@EnableAutoConfiguration(exclude={DataSourceAutoConfiguration.class})```
+  - spring.autoconfigure.exclude property

 ### What does @EnableAutoConfiguration do?
 -  tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.
+- on one of @Configuration

 ### What does @SpringBootApplication do?
 - = @Configuration + @ComponentScan + @EnableAutoConfiguration
+- root packagef for scan: its place implicitly defines a base “search package” for beans

 ### Does Spring Boot do component scanning?
 Where does it look by default?
 - @ComponentScan: Either basePackageClasses() or basePackages() (or its alias value()) may be specified to define specific packages to scan.
 If specific packages are not defined, scanning will occur from the package of the class that declares this annotation.